Arkady Nebolsin: World War I

 On October 20, 1914, he was appointed commander under the braid pennant of the newly formed 1st brigade of battleships of the Baltic Sea, consisting of the battleships Sevastopol, Poltava, Gangut and Petropavlovsk.
-As he did while commanding the Imperator Pavel I, Nebolsin trained the crews of the ships, repairing the Gangut and prepared three battleships for testing, successfully conducting these tests which resulted in all the battleships of the 1st brigade being put into immediate service service and by the end of December 1914, stayed at the Sveaborg fortress in Helsingfors for the winter.
+As he did while commanding the Imperator Pavel I, Nebolsin trained the crews of the ships, repairing the Gangut and prepared three battleships for testing, successfully conducting these tests which resulted in all the battleships of the 1st brigade being put into immediate service and by the end of December 1914, stayed at the Sveaborg fortress in Helsingfors for the winter.

 On January 29, 1915, by the highest decree of the Naval Department, he was promoted to Rear Admiral.
 From May 15, 1915, he was the head of the 2nd brigade of battleships of the Baltic Sea as part of the battleships Andrei Pervozvanny, Tsesarevich, Slava and Imperator Pavel I.

 A participant of World War I, he served in the campaigns of 1915 and 1916, the 2nd brigade of battleships under the command of Nebolsin was part of the squadron of battleships of the Baltic Fleet (1st and 2nd brigades) under the command of Vice Admiral Ludwig von Kerber went to sea for maneuvers and firing, participated in two covert mining operations off the coast of Germany and in operations against German convoys on the approaches to the coast of Sweden.

 On March 3, 1917, the day after the Abdication of Nicholas II from power, he was mortally wounded during the Baltic Fleet Mutiny at Sveaborg.
 On the night of March 4, 1917, he died of wounds in Helsinki.
 He was buried at the Orthodox Cemetery in Helsinki.